dmitrijslasko/42_fdf/README.md

 https://aurelienbrabant.fr/blog/getting-started-with-the-minilibx

 ## Inspirations
-**1. Awesome project with implemented spherical projection**
+1. Awesome project with implemented spherical projection https://github.com/ailopez-o/42Barcelona-FdF
-https://github.com/ailopez-o/42Barcelona-FdF
-**2. A simple project that works on MacOS (was a great starting point for me, helping to implement mouse rotations)**
+2. A simple project that works on MacOS (was a great starting point for me, helping to implement mouse rotations) https://github.com/VBrazhnik/FdF
-https://github.com/VBrazhnik/FdF
-**3. This article mentions using an XPM image for the control panel**
+3. This article mentions using an XPM image for the control panel https://medium.com/@amehri_tarik/fdf-42-a-detailed-walkthrough-7184cca317fc
-https://medium.com/@amehri_tarik/fdf-42-a-detailed-walkthrough-7184cca317fc

 ## Questions? ❓